JimBLogic/Security-Blue-Team-Learning-Journey-Certificates/README.md

    - **Introduction to Bash** (0% progress)
    - **Introduction to Python** (22% progress)

-2. Continue refining my skills in:
-   - Dark Web Operations (currently at 84%)

-3. Apply these skills to practical projects and case studies.
+2. Apply these skills to practical projects and case studies.

 ---